drvinceknight/list-of-dev-things/README.md

 - [Contributing to the Axelrod library](https://www.youtube.com/watch?v=5kOUVdktxAo)

+If you are a student then sign up for github's [Student Pack](https://education.github.com/pack)
 ### Testing

 When writing code it is very important to write automated tests.
 This is a good